Preface

 - Individuals: Analyzes individual technological utilization and their capacity to engage in the networked economy.

-- Businesses: Evaluates the way enterprises integrate ICT and their involvement in the networked economy, inclusive of R&D expenditures.
+- Businesses: Evaluates the way enterprises integrate ICT and their involvement in the networked economy, including advancements in AI and public cloud computing.
+This is reflected through metrics such as the Number of venture capital deals invested in AI and Public cloud computing market scale.

 Governance